CSB-KaracaLab/prot-on_web/README.md

 RabbitMQ is a message broker application used to manage background tasks in the PROT-ON webserver.
 To download and install RabbitMQ, run the following command

-To install RabbitMQ for Linux:
+To install RabbitMQ:
 ```
 sudo apt-get install rabbitmq-server
 ```

-To initate it for Linux:
+To initate it:
 ```
 sudo rabbitmq-server -detached
 ```

 Now, you should configure the RabbitMQ server settings to create a new user on host server and set permissions.

-for Linux
 ```
 sudo rabbitmqctl add_user <username> <password>
 sudo rabbitmqctl add_vhost <hostname>